HanSupreme/BankApplication/README.md

 # SimpleBankApplication

-This is a very basic version of a Bank Application
+This is a simple version of a Bank Application

 Functions: